We often talk about the things that we learn in business, the lessons that we get, and the people we get the lessons from.

 When was the last time that you acknowledged something that your team have done for you?

-That your colleagues have done for you, or your suppliers or whoever it might be?
+What your colleagues have done for you, your suppliers, or whoever it might be?

 When was the last time you loved them unconditionally?